SMACE: A New Method for the Interpretability of Composite Decision Systems: SMACE

 \subsection{Assumptions}

-The definition of SMACE is based on three assumptions necessary to frame the setting.
-Ideas for solving some of their limitations are discussed in Section \ref{sec:conclusion}. \\ \textbf{A1: Decision rules only refer to numerical values}.
-This assumption allows us to take a simple geometric approach for the explainability of the decision tree.
-Note that this does not imply any restriction on the input of the machine learning models. \\ \textbf{A2: Each decision rule is related to a single feature}, without taking into account feature interactions.
-For instance, this assumption excludes conditions like $\texttt{if}\:\tilde{x}_1\geq\tilde{x}_2\,$.
-Geometrically, this implies decision trees with splits parallel to the axes, such as CART \citep{breiman1984classification}, C4.5 \citep{quinlan1993c45}, and ID3 \citep{quinlan1986induction}. \\ \textbf{A3: The machine learning models only use input features to make predictions}: we disregard the case in which a machine learning model takes as input the output of other machine learning models.
+The definition of SMACE is based on three assumptions required to frame the setting.
+Ideas for solving some of their limitations are discussed in Section~\ref{sec:conclusion}. \begin{assumption} Decision rules only refer to numerical values. \end{assumption} This assumption allows us to take a simple geometric approach for the explainability of the decision tree.
+Note that this does not imply any restriction on the input of the machine learning models, that can still be categorical. \begin{assumption} Each decision rule is related to a single feature, without taking into account feature interactions. \end{assumption} For instance, this assumption excludes conditions like $\texttt{if} \; \tilde{x}_1\geq\tilde{x}_2$.
+Geometrically, this implies decision trees with splits parallel to the axes, such as CART \citep{breiman1984classification}, C4.5 \citep{quinlan1993c45}, and ID3 \citep{quinlan1986induction}. \begin{assumption} The machine learning models only use input features to make predictions. \end{assumption} We disregard the cases in which a machine learning model takes as input the output of other machine learning models.
 We remark that this is a very reasonable assumption that covers most real-world applications.

-Note that \textbf{A1} and \textbf{A2} refer to the decision rules, while \textbf{A3} is the only assumption on the machine learning models and does not concern their nature.
+Note that assumptions \ref{assump:one} and \ref{assump:two} refer to the decision rules, while Assumption \ref{assump:three} is the only referring to the machine learning models and does not concern their nature.